 I should add in trips to visit my two children.
 Neither Sharon nor I had ever been to the Maritimes, but we were quite taken by Halifax.
 I dragged Sharon around to some places I had enjoyed on my sales trip--Oak Island, Yarmouth and my favorite Cape Breton.
 My brother Marshall and his wife Jean had enjoyed whale watching at Briar Island which we also enjoyed.
 We had both gone to Victoria before having children and had enjoyed it, but from walking and bus only When Michael decided to go there we visited and rented a car and enjoyed what Michael knew of Victoria and what we picked up from reading.
 Discovered a favorite restaurant--Il Paggliacci.
 On one trip we went to Tofino taking along my oldest friend, Bob Stone.
 On my first trip to Victoria it had been as an offshoot for visiting Bob and Adrienne who lived in north Vancouver.
 It really opened my eyes to advantages of travel.
 I had never understood ferry boats and didn't have a clear picture.
 I didn't realize how far apart Vancouver and Victoria were from one another.
 Since then I have been on a number of ferries, always with my car and recognize them as a major consideration.

-Quebec opened my eyes--in Ontario I visualized Quebec as being Montreal and maybe Quebec city.
+Quebec opened my eyes--in Ontario I visualized Quebec as being Montreal and maybe Quebec City.
 Actually being there made me realize it is very much like Ontario with a variety of towns, villages.
 Montreal and Quebec City have cultures that are wonderful.
-Outside Quebe many people seem to think Quebeckers could all speak English if they chose to, but in fact why should they--French is their natural language., their way of expressing themselves.
+Outside Quebec many people seem to think Quebekers could all speak English if they chose to, but in fact why should they--French is their natural language, their way of expressing themselves.
 This is really sketchy, but I hope indicates a love of travel.